ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 You can also check documentation for all macros in the `Jinja Macros Reference` section accessible from the table of contents.

+#### Defining rule parts for specific products

+There might be cases when an author desires that a specific rule attribute (see below for a list) is very different from the generic one in rule.yml.
+It is possible to use macros.
+However, if the attribute such as description is very different from the generic one, it could make the main rule.yml file long and confusing.
+Therefore there is an option which allows to extract those overrides into small files in their own folder.
+The feature can be used by creating a new folder called `rule_overrides` within the rule main directory, e.g. in the directory where the rule.yml file is placed.
+In the folder, create a file called `<product>.yml`.
+Replace `<product>` with the actual product short name, e.g. for the `rhel9` product the file would be called `rhel9.yml`.
+The file format is the same as for rule.yml files.
+However, the number of attributes which can be overridden in this way is limited to the following list:

+- title

+- description

+- rationale

+- ocil

+- ocil_clause

+Attributes mentioned in the overriding file will replace attributes in rule.yml for the given product.

 #### Product-specific variables

 To parametrize rules and remediations as well as Jinja macros,